NX-OS Smart Licensing Using Policy on Nexus Switches

 2 The minimum required software version on the product instance.
 This means support continues on all subsequent releases - unless noted otherwise.

-The latest version of SSM On-Prem for SLP is Version 8, June 2022.
-See Supported Version.
+For the latest version of SSM On-Prem for SLP, see Supported Version.

 A RUM report is a license usage report, which fulfills the reporting requirements as specified by the policy.
 It is an ISO 19770–4 report that is delivered in the JSON format and signed as per the trust model.